YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 STPEXPFAIL, Stringpool expansion failed.
 It could not expand to xxxx bytes

-Run Time Error: The stringpool, an internally expanding data structure maintained by YottaDB/GT.M to store primarily M-local variable content, needs more memory than is available in the process virtual memory.
+Run Time Error: The stringpool, an internally expanding data structure maintained by YottaDB to store primarily M-local variable content, needs more memory than is available in the process virtual memory.

 Action: Increase process memory quotas to increase available process virtual memory.
 Change application to reduce memory requirements of the stringpool by using lesser M-local variables.